a-guide-to-filing-itr-3-form

 6 minutes read

-No matter how smart they are, most people feel the stress and nervousness when it comes to filing taxes.
-The mere thought about the complexity of the process and cluelessness are enough to put one through a lot of tension.
-If you too are dwelling with such troubles and don’t know what to do, you have reached the right place.
+No matter how smart people are, most of them often feel stress and nervousness when it comes to filing taxes.
+The mere thought about the complexity of the process and cluelessness is enough to put one through a lot of tension.
+If you, too, are dealing with such troubles and don’t know what to do, you have reached the right place.

-In this article, you will get the complete guide of filing ITR 3 Form and all the answers to the whole slew of questions about the process, life insurance plans for saving on taxes to other ways you can cut on taxes.
+In this article, you will find a complete guide to filing ITR-3 form, along with clear answers to common questions about the process.
+You will also learn how life insurance plans and other smart strategies can help you save on taxes.
 Read on to know more.

 Let’s begin with the basic definition to gain a proper understanding of the form.
-Every taxpayer in India has to file a form, known as ITR forms or Income Tax Returns forms.
-These help in disclosing information related to their income and the applicable tax to the Income Tax Department.
+Every taxpayer in India has to file a form, known as the ITR form or Income Tax Return form.
+This form helps in disclosing information related to their income and the applicable tax to the Income Tax Department.

-Now, there are around seven types of ITR forms ranging from ITR 1 to ITR 7 form.
+Now, there are around seven types of ITR forms, ranging from ITR-1 to ITR-7.
 Depending on their eligibility, people choose the form for filing taxes.

-ITR 3 form applies to those individuals of Hindu Undivided Family (HUF) who earn their income through their own business.
+ITR-3 form applies to individuals of the Hindu Undivided Family (HUF) who earn their income through their own business.
 However, this does not apply if they are a partner in a firm.
 Such people will be eligible for other ITR forms.

 Maximize Your Tax Savings - Talk to an Expert